FUTURE

 TWO BAD BITCHES WANNA FUCK ME, THE GREATEST

-I suppose that was it.
 Sure, I was 12 years old.
-Even if I wasn’t a dope boy or had even done any drugs, even though my bank account was a’
+Even if I hadn’t even done any drugs, even though my bank account was a teen one my dad controlled, even though I hadn’t made it to the second base—I felt a kinship with the energy being expressed.

 I tell you this so you understand how and why I analyze media the way I do.